-If this is the source of the power outage, disconnect any systems connected to the power breaker and reset it to its default setting.
+If this is the source of the power outage, disconnect any systems connected to the power breaker and reset them to their default setting.
 To avoid burning the system, replace the damaged fuse with one that matches the amperage.
 For fuses, there are standard color codes:

-You can add the colors to determine the maximum current that your fuse can withstand.
+You can add colors to determine the maximum current that your fuse can withstand.

 System powered by 120 volts.